open-edge-platform/cluster-extensions/helm/openebs-config/README.md

 # OpenEBS Config

-A chart for configuring OpenEBS with the base extensions' deployment.
+A chart for configuring OpenEBS with the base extension's deployment.